PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Simulations

 \section{Simulations}

-The \textsc{UNITsims}\footnote{\url{http://www.unitsims.org/}} simulation suite \citep{Chuang_2019} aims to model the Large Scale Structure of the Universe to validate theoretical models and analysis pipelines for extracting information about cosmological parameters in the current galaxy surveys.
-For this purpose, simulations need to have an effective volume equivalent or larger to these surveys and a high mass resolution, enough to resolve the dark matter haloes hosting the targeted galaxies/tracers.
+The \textsc{UNITsims}\footnote{\url{http://www.unitsims.org/}} simulation suite \citep{Chuang_2019} aims to model the large-scale structure of the Universe to validate theoretical models and analysis pipelines for extracting information about cosmological parameters in the current galaxy surveys.
+For this purpose, simulations need an effective volume equivalent to or larger than these surveys and a mass resolution high enough to resolve the dark matter halos hosting the targeted galaxies and tracers.